mahyaret/mahyaret.github.io/_posts/2020-04-17-pybullet-panda_2.md

         observation = state_robot + state_fingers
         return observation, reward, done, info
    ```
-As I said reading the object status directly from the environment can be considered as cheating.
+As I said reading the object status directly from the environment is not practical.
 Most probably, we want a vision system, for instance, gives us the position and orientation of the object using a camera mounted in the environment.
 So let's add that!
-Before applying each `step` we `render` the camera output and possibly feed it into a Neural Network (NN) which outputs the pose of the object.
-So we write a `render` function in which we place the camera at a desired position and orientation in the environment using `pybullet.computeViewMatrixFromYawPitchRoll()`.
-Then, in order to get the camera image using `pybullet.getCameraImage()` we need to calculate `view_matrix` and `proj_matrix` the outputs of  `p.computeViewMatrixFromYawPitchRoll()` and `p.computeProjectionMatrixFOV()`, respectively.
-This is how the final `render` function will look like:
+Before applying each `step()` we `render()` the camera output and possibly feed it into a Neural Network (NN) which outputs the pose of the object.
+So we write a `render()` function in which we place the camera at a desired position and orientation in the environment using `pybullet.computeViewMatrixFromYawPitchRoll()`.
+Then, in order to get the camera image using `pybullet.getCameraImage()` we need to calculate `view_matrix` and `proj_matrix` which are the outputs of  `p.computeViewMatrixFromYawPitchRoll()` and `p.computeProjectionMatrixFOV()`, respectively.
+This is how the final `render()` function will look like:
 ```python
 def render(self, mode='human'):
         view_matrix = p.computeViewMatrixFromYawPitchRoll(cameraTargetPosition=[0.7,0,0.05],